Kozea/Radicale/DOCUMENTATION.md

 Default: `/var/lib/radicale/collections`

+##### filesystem_cache_folder

+Folder for storing cache of local collections, created if not present

+Default_ `/var/lib/radicale/collections`

+Note: only used in case of use_cache_subfolder_* options are active

+Note: can be used on multi-instance setup to cache files on local node (see below)

 ##### use_cache_subfolder_for_item

-Use subfolder `collection-cache` for cache file structure of item instead of inside collection folders, created if not present
+Use subfolder `collection-cache` for cache file structure of 'item' instead of inside collection folders, created if not present

 Default: `False`

+Note: can be used on multi-instance setup to cache 'item' on local node

+##### use_cache_subfolder_for_history

+Use subfolder `collection-cache` for cache file structure of 'history' instead of inside collection folders, created if not present

+Default: `False`

+Note: use only on single-instance setup, will break consistency with client in multi-instance setup

+##### use_cache_subfolder_for_synctoken

+Use subfolder `collection-cache` for cache file structure of 'sync-token' instead of inside collection folders, created if not present

+Default: `False`

+Note: use only on single-instance setup, will break consistency with client in multi-instance setup

+##### folder_umask

+Use configured umask for folder creation (not applicable for OS Windows)

+Default: (system-default, usual `0022`)

+Useful value: `0077` (user:rw group:- other:-) or `0027` (user:rw group:r other:-) or `0007` (user:rw group:rw other:-) or `0022` (user:rw group:r other:r)

 ##### max_sync_token_age